Skip to main content

 * Programmed Nations in DBA Campaigns.
 An adaptation of the preceding article.
 It can be downloaded from HERE.

 * Solo DBA Campaigning by Ian Duncan.
 A different system that uses a deck of cards to control non-player factions.
-It's the one I will use for my campaign.
+It's the one I like most.
 It was published in Lone Warrior #110.
 It may be found with some Google-fu.

 NOTE: If you do not use the DBA tabletop rules (I don't), you can still use the DBA campaign engine.
 Just scale proportionally the forces bearing in mind that in this system a full strength field army is a force of 12 elements.